BBQ 4.0: Apps that simplify your outdoor party planning

 - Gather the whole gang.
 I don’t know many people who use paper invitations anymore.
 Evites is one of the easiest party invitation apps, which is why it is so popular.
 Another fun app is Invitation Maker because it really lets you express your creativity.

-- And for the beer lovers out there … Barbeque and beer are a classic combination.
+- And for the beer lovers out there … Barbecue and beer are a classic combination.
 If you want to serve something beyond American lagers, The Beer Buddy Barcode Scanner gives you ratings and a flavor description when you scan the barcode.
 Untappd, for Android, helps you find nearby retailers who carry trending beers.
 In my opinion, one of the ultimate beer apps is Pintley Beer Recommendations.
 It learns your personal tastes and suggests beers that you might like.
 It’s sort of like having a personal beer sommelier in your pocket.
 It will even alert you to nearby beer-tasting parties.
 But that’s another subject altogether.

 But there’s no app for this